freeCodeCamp/i18n-curriculum/curriculum/challenges/italian/08-data-analysis-with-python/data-analysis-with-python-course/reading-data-introduction.md

 # --description--

-*Invece di usare notebooks.ai come mostrato nel video, puoi usare Google Colab.*
+*Instead of using notebooks.ai like it shows in the video, you can use Google Colab instead.*

-Altre risorse:
+More resources:

--  <a href="https://github.com/krishnatray/RDP-Reading-Data-with-Python-and-Pandas" target="_blank" rel="noopener noreferrer nofollow">Notebook su GitHub</a>
+-  <a href="https://github.com/krishnatray/RDP-Reading-Data-with-Python-and-Pandas" target="_blank" rel="noopener noreferrer nofollow">Notebooks on GitHub</a>
--  <a href="https://colab.research.google.com/github/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb" target="_blank" rel="noopener noreferrer nofollow">Come aprire Notebooks da GitHub usando Google Colab.</a>
+-  <a href="https://colab.research.google.com/github/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb" target="_blank" rel="noopener noreferrer nofollow">How to open Notebooks from GitHub using Google Colab.</a>

 # --questions--

 ## --text--

-Dato un file chiamato `certificates.csv` con questi contenuti:
+Given a file named `certificates.csv` with these contents:

 <pre>
 Name$Certificates$Time (in months)